Cobra16319/100_Days_Of_Go/README.md

 Here is a photo of the converter that you should convert all of the data from the teams api from JSON to Go in:

 ![22739310-8390-4E8B-94E7-412E7871521C_1_105_c](https://user-images.githubusercontent.com/46206055/126576973-81892e70-6fd3-4105-8d53-31e090e182fc.jpeg)

+## Going to add issue to the project for a linter and to try to figure out what GitHub action to use for scanning and code coverage.